...

 Museo Aero Solar is a growing collection of community-built Floating Museums from around the world, an invitation for everyone to reduce, reuse and recycle.
 Outdoors, they rise to form a space full of air heated only by the sun.
 Reused plastic bags are cut, pasted and joined together: to date, hundreds of thousands of plastic bags have been rescued from over 50 communities across 30 countries.
 Through encouraging sensitivity and care to the environment—each manifestation of Museo Aero Solar raises questions of possible futures.

-Aerocene Backpack Workshops
+Aerocene Backpack workshops

 Collaborating with prominent regional museums in Seoul, Gwangju, Gyeonggi, Daegu, Daejeon, Busan, Suwon, and Jeju, several Aerocene Backpack Workshops invited participants to come together around this poetic tool for imagining a new era without fossil fuels and new ways of decarbonizing the atmosphere.
 Providing a message of simplicity, community members were also invited to write messages towards change and hope on the sculpture.